resthub/resthub.github.io/_includes/spring-tutorial.md

     > see complete solution for [TaskServiceTest](https://github.com/resthub/resthub-spring-training/blob/step4-solution/jpa-webservice/src/test/java/org/resthub/training/service/TaskServiceTest.java),

-Working mainly with unit tests (whithout launching spring context, etc.) is really more efficient to write and run and should be preffered to systematic complete integration tests.
+Working mainly with unit tests (without launching spring context, etc.) is really more efficient to write and run and should be preffered to systematic complete integration tests.
 Note that you still have to provide, at least, one integration test in order to verify mappings and complete chain.

-### Add Controller method
+### Create correponding method in controller to call this new service layer

 **Do:**